 If you’ve decided to include fine dining restaurants as well as island trips, boating excursions, and epic mountain hikes, you may find yourself needing more room for all your extra kit and clothing.

 If that’s the case it’s a good idea to look into shipping.
 It is possible to ship your luggage to Thailand ahead of time.

-Shipping your items ahead will ensure a seamless airport experience.
+Our luggage delivery service will ensure a seamless airport experience.
 Instead of queuing at baggage reclaim and worrying about lost luggage, you’ll be able to breeze through security and leave the airport in a timely fashion.

 Other essential items for Thailand

 Along with the obvious electronics like your phone, a camera, and chargers, add a SIM card to your what to pack when travelling to Thailand list.
 Whilst your hotel and some cafes might have WiFi, it certainly isn’t as widespread as in the UK, for instance, or America.